 Formed in Bristol, UK, in the mid 1980’s, Kid Sinister were based around the classic song writing of John Douglass and the passionate vocals of Steve Hogg.

 The band played regularly around the South West and eventually their popularity spread around the southern UK in cities such as Oxford and London.

 Despite courting from the major labels they released their debut 12" single ‘Sugar Rae’, on the independent Sons of Art Records and were described as ‘the thinking persons pop band’ by Venue magazine.
 However, despite continued interest the band called it a day in 1990.
 ‘It was the end of an era and a good time to stop’, says John Douglass now, ‘commercially we may have had further to go but musically it was time to move on’.

 However, interest in the band remains strong thanks to our German and Japanese friends.

-Whilst a Kid Sinister reunion is unlikely, Steve & John recently revived several of the songs, to a storming response, in their ‘comeback’ duo charity gig as ‘The Bilko Brothers’ in May 2015.
+Whilst a Kid Sinister reunion is unlikely, Steve & John recently revived several of the songs, to a storming response, before the July 'September Song' gig in Bristol.

 Photos by Martyn Williams.